pratulsharma/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (Look at thresholding(img) function in the CarND-Advanced-Lane-Finding.ipynb).
+I used a combination of color and gradient thresholds to generate a binary image using `thresholding()` function.
 Image is first converted to HLS color space and then Sobel X transform is applied.
-In the given image, HLS color space works the best in various different lighting conditions.
+For the given project HLS color space works the best in various different lighting conditions.
-Here's an example of my output for this step.
+Here's an example of the output of this step.

 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `perspective_transform()`.
-I chose the hardcode the source and destination points in the following manner:
+The code for my perspective transform is included in a function called `perspective_transform()`.
+After several iterations I hardcoded the source and destination points in the following manner:

 ```python
 # Coordinates of the source points